ethauvin/semver/README.md

 An [annotation processor](https://docs.oracle.com/javase/8/docs/api/javax/annotation/processing/Processor.html) that automatically generates a `GeneratedVersion` class based on a [Mustache](https://mustache.github.io/) template and containing the [semantic version](http://semver.org/) (major, minor, patch, etc.) that is read from a `Properties` file or defined in the [annotation](https://docs.oracle.com/javase/tutorial/java/annotations/basics.html).

-This processor was inspired by Cédric Beust's [version-processor](https://github.com/cbeust/version-processor) and works well in conjunction with the [Semantic Version Plugin for Gralde](https://github.com/ethauvin/semver-gradle).
+This processor was inspired by Cédric Beust's [version-processor](https://github.com/cbeust/version-processor) and works well in conjunction with the [__Semantic Version Plugin for Gradle__](https://github.com/ethauvin/semver-gradle).

 ## Examples